jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <img src="{{ site.baseurl }}/assets/2022/react-create-book.gif" alt="Create book UI in React" title="Create book UI in React" />

-You may notice that new book does not appear on the books list without refresh.
+You may notice that a new book does not appear on the books list without a refresh.
 There are two ways to fix it:
-1. [Update local GraphQL cache](https://www.apollographql.com/docs/react/data/mutations/#updating-the-cache-directly) - use this approach when performance is priority over correctness
+1. [Update local GraphQL cache](https://www.apollographql.com/docs/react/data/mutations/#updating-the-cache-directly) - use this approach when performance is a priority over correctness
 2. [Refetch query](https://www.apollographql.com/docs/react/data/mutations/#refetching-queries) - use this approach when correctness is more important than performance

-We will use refetch query approach, which is usually the best default answer, unless you really care about high performance.
+We will use the refetch query approach, which is usually the best default answer unless you really care about high performance.

-This requires to pass a list of queries to refetch to `useMutation` hook:
+This requires passing a list of queries to refetch to `useMutation` hook:

 {% highlight react %}
 const [createMutation] = useMutation(CREATE_BOOK_MUTATION, {